ozihler/teamsmells/chapters/The-Dogmatist.md

   software engineering is always about balancing trade-offs.

 ## Questions and Indications to identify a Dogmatist
 Listen for phrases like:
 * "We should not use microservices because Amazon merged theirs as well".
 * "Vertical Sliced Architecture is the only way to go".
-[The Pragmatist](The-Pragmatist.md)
 * "We need stateful domain models everywhere", even in simple CRUD applications.

 ## How does it happen?